Chile's Garden City

 Access to the Park, facilities

-Pali Aike is reached from Punta Arenas, through the international route 255, only the last kilometers are gravel road.
-The opening hours for tours and visitors in general is from 8.30 to 19.00 hrs. every day during the high season.
-There are places to picnic enabled with benches and tables that can be used as a refuge, although you can not cook since it is forbidden to make a fire.
-There are several tours to Parque Nacional Pali Aike available from the Tourism Agencies located in Punta Arenas and Puerto Natales, some of them:
+Pali Aike can be reached from Punta Arenas via International Route 255, with only the last few kilometers being on a gravel road.
+The opening hours for tours and general visitors are from 8:30 AM to 7:00 PM every day during the high season.
+There are picnic areas with benches and tables that can be used as shelter, although cooking is prohibited, as making a fire is forbidden.
+Several tours to Parque Nacional Pali Aike are available from tourist agencies located in Punta Arenas and Puerto Natales, including the following:

 Contact Information